 Alternatively, if you notice certain language in your communications plan evokes a level of stress or fear with internal stakeholders, consider how you can re-word next time to ensure your communications plan feels helpful, beneficial, and positive.

 Some aspects of building a communication plan can be a "choose your own adventure" journey.
 The key is choosing aspects that best reflect what your business needs in times when effective communication is key.
 What do your stakeholders need to know, and how are you going to best communicate that?

 Communication Plan Examples

-Finally, here are some extra tips to keep in mind to help your plan shine: when describing procedures for handling crises, include who the situation involves.
+Communication planning can be tricky, so here are some extra tips to keep in mind to help your plan shine: when describing procedures for handling crises, include who the situation involves.
 This lets stakeholders envision decision-making processes.

 Additionally, if you're part of a larger company with a broad stakeholder list, it's okay to split up target audiences for your plan.

 For instance, maybe your audience is more than just "consumers."
 Split stakeholder groups for easier comprehension and more distinct solutions.